Faculty Experts

 Assistant Professor

-Huseyn Abdulla is an assistant professor of supply chain management in the Haslam College of Business.
-He earned his Ph.D. degree in operations management at Mays Business School, Texas A&M University.
-His research focuses on sustainable operations, retail operations, and behavioral operations management.
-His manuscripts have appeared in Journal of Operations Management, Production and Operations Management, and Manufacturing & Service Operations Management journals.
-His work in the Journal of Operations Management has received an Honorable Mention at 2020 Jack Meredith Best Paper Award.
-In 2022, he received an outstanding reviewer service runner-up award by the Journal of Operations Management, where he acts as a member of the Editorial Review Board.
+Huseyn Abdulla is an assistant professor of supply chain management in the University of Tennessee, Knoxville’s Haslam College of Business.
+He earned his doctorate in operations management at Mays Business School, Texas A&M University.
+His research focuses on sustainable operations, retail operations and behavioral operations management.
+His manuscripts have appeared in the Journal of Operations Management, Production and Operations Management and Manufacturing & Service Operations Management journals.
+His work in the Journal of Operations Management received an honorable mention for the 2020 Jack Meredith Best Paper Award.
+In 2022, he received an outstanding reviewer service runner-up award from the Journal of Operations Management, where he serves as an associate editor.

-Dr. Abdulla has taught operations management and sustainable operations courses at Mays Business School and teaches manufacturing and service operations management at Haslam College of Business.
+Abdulla has taught operations management and sustainable operations courses at Mays Business School and teaches manufacturing and service operations management in the Haslam College of Business.

 Alan Amling